haeren/leetcode/README.md

 # LeetCode
-Solutions to the problems on LeetCode in C++
+Solutions to the problems on LeetCode